jcbayley/vitamin/docs/installation.rst

 ----------------------
 Notes on Compatibility
 ----------------------
-VItamin requires Python3.7 More versions of python will be compatible in the future.
+VItamin requires at least Python3.8 .
+More versions of python will be compatible in the future.

-A GPU is required in order to train a model from scratch, however it is not necessary to have a GPU in order to test a pre-trained model (VItamin will default to the CPU in this case, unlesss otherwise specified by the user).
+A GPU is required in order to train a model from scratch, however it is not necessary to have a GPU in order to test a pre-trained model (VItamin will default to the CPU in this case, unless otherwise specified by the user).

 -----------
 From Source